Learning from Crowds with Crowd-Kit: Summary

-Quality control is a crux of crowdsourcing.
-While most means for quality control are organizational and imply worker selection, golden tasks, and post-acceptance, computational quality control techniques allow parameterizing the whole crowdsourcing process of workers, tasks, and labels, inferring and revealing relationships between them.
-In this paper, we present Crowd-Kit, a general-purpose crowdsourcing computational quality control toolkit.
-It provides efficient implementations in Python of computational quality control algorithms for crowdsourcing, including data quality estimators and truth inference methods.
-We focus on aggregation methods for all the major annotation tasks, from the categorical annotation in which latent label assumption is met to more complex tasks like image and sequence aggregation.
-We perform an extensive evaluation of our toolkit on several datasets of different natures, enabling benchmarking computational quality control methods in a uniform, systematic, and reproducible way using the same codebase.
-We release our code and data under an open-source license at \url{https://github.com/Toloka/crowd-kit}.
+This paper presents Crowd-Kit, a general-purpose computational quality control toolkit for crowdsourcing.
+Crowd-Kit provides efficient and convenient implementations of popular quality control algorithms in Python, including methods for truth inference, deep learning from crowds, and data quality estimation.
+Our toolkit supports multiple modalities of answers and provides dataset loaders and example notebooks for faster prototyping.
+We extensively evaluated our toolkit on several datasets of different natures, enabling benchmarking computational quality control methods in a uniform, systematic, and reproducible way using the same codebase.
+We release our code and data under the Apache License 2.0 at \url{https://github.com/Toloka/crowd-kit}.